aspectran/aspectran/README.md

   Add-on package for using Freemarker as the templating engine
 * **com.aspectran.pebble**
   Add-on package for using Pebble as the templating engine
+* **com.aspectran.thymeleaf**
+  Add-on package for using Thymeleaf as the templating engine

 ## Building